ryouchinsa/ryouchinsa.github.io/export/README.md

 },
 ```

 For a pixels object, "segmentation" is exported as RLE.
-- RLE is encoding the mask image using the [COCO Mask API](https://github.com/cocodataset/cocoapi/tree/master/PythonAPI/pycocotools).
+RLE is encoding the mask image using the [COCO API](https://github.com/cocodataset/cocoapi/tree/master/PythonAPI/pycocotools).

 ```
 "annotations": [